-We, the dedicated employees of Kane, will lead the future of short and long term care.
+We, the dedicated employees of Kane, will lead the future of short and long-term care.

-To provide quality nursing and rehabilitation services through shared values to enhance the lives of our residents, families and community.
+The mission of the Kane Community Living Centers is to provide quality nursing and rehabilitation services through shared values to enhance the lives of our residents, families and community.